 Pro: All Experience is Good Experience

-Not only will an internship look fantastic on a resume (especially so early), but the experience you get can help you develop career-relevant skills or even influence what you want to study or pursue as a full-time job after graduation.
+Not only will high school internships look fantastic on a resume (especially so early), but the experience you get can help you develop career-relevant skills or even influence what you want to study or pursue as a full-time job after graduation.
 Not to mention if you get an internship related to your major, you can establish industry contacts.

 Con: Time Commitment